Welcome and thanks for your interests! This page communicates my contribution and collaboration on security industry projects.

 Java Advent [article], Java Data Protection Recommendations.
 Erik Costlow and I briefly cover a few common Java cryptography challenges encountered by developers on their projects.

-Black Hat 2013 Conference Featured Presentation [web], Oracle: On Java Security, invited to present by BH leadership candidly on Java security under Non-Disclosure Agreement to top world technology leaders.
+Black Hat 2013 Conference Featured Presentation [web], session entitled, Oracle: On Java Security, invited to present by BH leadership candidly on Java security under Non-Disclosure Agreement to top world technology leaders.
 Featured presenter of three which included, Alex Stamos [Yahoo/Facebook CSO], and General Alexander [16th Director of the National Security Agency].
-An honor and amazing opportunity to share the same space as these guys.
+An honor and amazing opportunity to share the same stage as these guys.

 Black Hat 2020 USA [web], JVMXRay, upcoming event, more on this soon.